yash0917/ETH-Payment-Dashboard/README.md

-# USDC Micro-Payments Dashboard
+# ETH Payment Dashboard (Sepolia Testnet)

-A full-stack Ethereum analytics dashboard for micro-payments.
-It listens to a `PaymentLogger` smart contract on the Sepolia testnet and visualizes global and per-wallet payment activity, offering both real-time transaction lists and historical analytics charts.
+A full-stack Ethereum analytics dashboard for tracking on-chain payments.
+It listens to a `PaymentLogger` smart contract on the Sepolia testnet and visualizes global and per-wallet activity, offering both real-time transaction lists and historical analytics charts.

+**Note:** This is a testnet application.
+No real funds are involved.

 ## Tech Stack
 -   **Smart Contract**: Solidity (deployed on Sepolia)